Cliffosa/Meal_App/README.md

 - Run npm install to install all dependencies

-- Run npm run dev-start to start the app
+- Run npm run dev to start the app

 - Run npm test to run test